Old Fashioned Donut Recipes Without Yeast

 Grandma's Tip

-You can always substitute your favorite oil for the lard, but using lard or fat does lend its old time flavor.
+You can substitute your favorite cooking oil or shortening for the lard, but using lard or fat does lend its old time flavor.

 Did you ever wonder where the first donuts originated?
 Well, believe it or not, the Bible records in Leviticus 7:12 that the priest offered with the sacrifice of thanksgiving, "cakes mingled with oil, of fine flour, fried" — donuts?